By Sumit Kumar Suman, CNLU Patna

-Sexual offences: as per section 375 to 377 of IPC talks about sexual offences as per section 375 defined as Rape, this term is derived from the Laitn term rapio, which means to seize.
-Thus rape literally means a forcible seizure and that is essential characteristics of offence.
-We can also say that intercourse with a women without her consent.
+Sexual offenses: as per Section 375 to 377 of IPC talks about sexual offenses as per section 375 defined as Rape, this term is derived from the Latin term rapio, which means to seize.
+Thus rape literally means a forcible seizure and that is essential characteristics of offense.
+We can also say that intercourse with women without her consent.

-As per section 375 : A man is said to commit “rape” who, except in the case hereinafter excepted, has sexual intercourse with woman under circumstances falling under any of the six following descriptions:-
+As per Section 375: A man is said to commit “rape” who, except in the case hereinafter excepted, has sexual intercourse with a woman under circumstances falling under any of the six following descriptions:-

 Firstly– Against her will.